GSA/notifications-api/docs/all.md

 If you're checking out the system locally, you may want to create a user quickly.

-`pipenv run flask command create-test-user`
+`poetry run flask command create-test-user`

 This will run an interactive prompt to create a user, and then mark that user as active. *Use a real mobile number* if you want to log in, as the SMS auth code will be sent here.